 If you loved our previous tutorial on how to build a product configurator with Gravity Forms with a couple of requests on the blog we’ve created a simple product viewer or configurator using our Gravity Forms Color Picker and a bit of custom CSS and JS to get a super cool and interactive result.
+Learn how to display a product visualiser with Gravity Forms Color Picker

 Build a simple product visualiser with Gravity Forms Color Picker